Introduction to Ansible

 - Ansible automation engine encompasses an Inventory, API, modules, and plugins.

-- Ansible Playbook: It leverages the playbook for automation and orchestration of IT infrastructure.
-This playbook consists of an automation task that serves as an input to the ansible automation engine, which describes how a particular piece of automation will work.
+- Ansible Playbook: It leverages the playbook for IT infrastructure automation and orchestration.
+This playbook consists of an automation task that serves as an input to the Ansible automation engine, which describes how a particular piece of automation will work.

-- A typical example of a task could be installing any software or placing a configuration file on the server.
+- A typical task example could be installing software or placing a configuration file on the server.
 A more complex task could be spinning up the entire Cloud Formation infrastructure in Amazon EC2.

-- It comes with hundreds of modules ranging from managing network devices, simple configuration management to modules for maintaining infrastructure on every cloud provider.
+- It comes with hundreds of modules ranging from managing network devices and simple configuration management to modules for maintaining infrastructure on every cloud provider.

-- These modules are designed in such a way that it first checks whether the task needs to be executed or not; for instance, if an ansible task is to start a Tomcat server, then the task will only get executed if it is not running already.
-This phenomenon is termed as “Idempotency”, which allows executing configuration repeatedly without any mayhem.
+- These modules first check whether they need to execute the task.
+For instance, if an ansible task is to start a Tomcat server, it will only get completed if it is not running already.
+This phenomenon is termed “Idempotency”, which allows execution configuration repeatedly without any mayhem.

-- These playbook tasks can also be reused; these reusable units are called “Role”.
-These roles can be easily leveraged to perform redundant tasks such as applying common server configuration across development, UAT and production servers.
+- The playbook tasks can also be reused by organizing them into reusable units known as “roles”.
+You can easily leverage these roles to perform redundant tasks, such as applying common server configuration across the development, UAT, and production servers.

 What can you do with Ansible?